-Valuation of investment properties

-Investment properties are measured initially at cost and subsequently at fair value with any changes therein recognised in profit or loss for the period in which they arise.
+Key Audit Matters How we addressed the key audit matters Valuation of investment properties Investment properties are measured initially at cost and subsequently at fair value with any changes therein recognised in profit or loss for the period in which they arise.
+We reviewed and discussed with management on the carrying amount of investment properties in accordance with MFRS 140 Investment Properties .
 The fair value of investment properties was determined by a firm of independent external valuers using the Comparison Method of Valuation.
-The valuation is dependent on certain key inputs and the most significant input used in this approach is the comparison of selling price per square feet of properties which were recently transacted within the same vicinity of the investment properties adjusting for differences such as tenure, size, current cost of construction and other relevant factors, where necessary.
+The valuation is dependent on certain We evaluated the independent valuer's competence, capabilities, independence and objectivity. key inputs and the most significant input used in this approach is the comparison of selling price per square feet of properties which were recently transacted within the same vicinity of the investment properties adjusting for differences We assessed the methodologies used and the appropriateness of the key assumptions of the valuation report based on our knowledge. such as tenure, size, current cost of construction and other relevant factors, where necessary.
+We assessed the adequacy and appropriateness of the disclosures relating to the valuation methodology and estimation made in the financial statements.